-1. ICE Must Issue a New Nationwide Policy Regarding Warrantless Arrests and Vehicle Stops.
-Once the settlement agreement goes into effect, ICE will broadcast to all ICE officers nationwide a new policy (attached as Appendix A to the settlement agreement) that establishes applicable standards for warrantless arrests and certain vehicle stops.
+- 1. ICE Must Issue a New Nationwide Policy Regarding Warrantless Arrests and Vehicle Stops.
+Within ten days after the settlement takes effect, ICE must broadcast to all ICE officers nationwide the new policy (attached as Appendix A to the settlement agreement).
 The policy provides various factors required to be considered before ICE may make a warrantless arrest, including, for example, whether an individual's ties to the community (such as family, home, or employment) mitigate against authority to make an arrest without a warrant.
-Likewise, the policy establishes that ICE may only make a vehicle stop if it has reasonable suspicion based on specific, articulable facts-about a particular person inside the vehicle does not have legal status.
-ICE may not state to the driver or the occupants of a vehicle that the purpose for a stop is related to any vehicle or traffic violation.
+Likewise, the policy establishes that ICE may only make a vehicle stop if it has reasonable suspicion-based on specific, articulable facts-that a particular person inside the vehicle does not have legal status.
+ICE may not state to the driver or the occupants of a vehicle that the purpose for a stop is related to any vehicle or traffic violation. - 2.
+Under Nationwide Policy ICE Must Document the Bases for Warrantless Arrests and Vehicle Stops.
+Once the settlement takes effect, ICE officers nationwide must document the facts and circumstances surrounding warrantless arrests and vehicle stops in the narrative section of a person's Form I-213-including the fact that the person was arrested without a warrant, the location of the arrest, the person's ties to the community or lack thereof, and other particularized facts supporting a finding that the person was likely to escape justifying a warrantless arrest.
+With respect to vehicle stops, ICE must document specific facts that formed the basis for its reasonable suspicion that a person in the vehicle did not have legal status justifying the stop. - 3.
+ICE Must Undergo Training Nationwide.
+ICE will immediately adopt or amend training materials (subject to counsel's input and review) that comply with the terms of the new policy.